jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 Note the `*` next to `jonathan_new_feature`.
 This means you are now working on `jonathan_new_feature` instead of `master`.
 To switch back, just run: `git checkout master` and you will see:

-{% codeblock Output for 'git checkout master' %}
+{% codeblock Output for: git checkout master %}
 Switched to branch 'master'
 Your branch is up-to-date with 'origin/master'.
 {% endcodeblock %}